Space Only Stand Regulations & Information

 Floorcovering

 No carpet is provided for Space Only sites.
 Appropriate floor covering e.g., carpet, non-slip, easily cleanable floorcovering in food preparation areas, must be arranged.
 Whoever is responsible for laying the carpet down to the hall floor must ensure that an acceptable carpet tape is used and that all carpet and carpet tape is removed from the hall along with all other stand fitting material at the end of the exhibition.
-Failure to do so will result in a dilapidation charge at an hourly removal rate, to be calculated by the RAI cleaning department at the end of breakdown.
+Failure to do so will result in a dilapidation charge at an hourly removal rate, to be calculated by the RAI Cleaning department at the end of breakdown.

 Height Restriction